PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 12:22:49
+Last updated: 2024-04-08 12:24:33
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston